You can use the console or API to grant read/write access to the container to other users.

 [List of objects in the container]

-, users can access the object in the container, but they cannot query the object list.
+If you set only .r:*, users can access the object in the container, but they cannot query the object list.

 $ curl -i -X POST \